 Performance anxiety and low confidence can be common among new Nurses as the field can feel intimidating.
 For your new journey, here are helpful tips to boost your confidence and help you to become the strong and resilient Nurse we know you can be.

 Mentors can be beneficial as they offer advice, guidance and support.
 They ease the transition to practice for new graduate Nurses, re-entry Nurses, and Nurses new to a specialty area.

 Andrea Tran, an RN and lactation consultant cautions new Nurses to choose experienced Mentors who also have a knack for teaching.
 "They will tell you to let them know if you have any questions and ask you if you want to watch or participate in something you haven't done before or haven't yet mastered.
 They will make you feel good about your progress."

 Knowledge is Power

 Consistently learning and growing your knowledge will make you feel more confident in your decisions.
 Always ask questions if you're unsure about something.
 There are numerous training courses and opportunities for improving your skills.

 Don't Compare Yourself To Others

 It's normal to feel the need to compare yourself to others but it's important to remember every Nurses' path is different, every shift is different, and every experience is different.
 Your team members are exactly that, your team, not your competitors.
 Learn from them but also be proud of the skills you have and the work you do.

-Unfortunately, we know bullying exists in the Nursing profession., but you don’t have to succumb to it.
-Being bullied can effect your self-esteem big time.
+Unfortunately, we know bullying exists in the Nursing profession, but you don’t have to succumb to it.
+Being bullied can affect your self-esteem big time.
 Bullies feed off of low self-confidence and a passive communication style.
-Try to hold your head high, make eye contact, and stand up for yourself by speaking with a strong sense of self.
+Hold your head high, make eye contact, and stand up for yourself by speaking with a strong sense of self.
 Believing in yourself is a powerful tool!

 In your Nursing career, have you experienced self-esteem issues?
 What helped you overcome those difficult times?
 Please share with us in the comment section below.